 As a youngster, Bitty enjoyed her father’s tales of Hot Springs’ colorful characters and places.
 She still remembers sitting in the backseat on family drives downtown with her father serving as tour guide.
 Each time they’d pass the fancy Southern Club, he’d point at the huge "can-can girl" neon sign atop the ornate marquee and say, “If her legs are kicking, that means it’s safe to come inside and gamble.”
 At the time, gambling was illegal, but that seemed to serve as an added enticement to the well-dressed visitors from Chicago and surrounding states.

-Bitty's mother was a great influence, always taking the twins to the library and dropping them off at the Malco or Paramount Saturday matinees.
-Bitty believes her parents’ nurturing, along with her media and medical backgrounds* prepared her to tackle the mystery of her junior high school friend’s suspicious 1966 death and its connection to a brutal murderer.
-She considers Blacksnake & Redbird: Murder in a Sixties Southern Town as her town’s true crime memoir.
+Bitty's mother was a wonderful influence, always taking the twins to the library and dropping them off at the Malco or Paramount matinees.
+Bitty believes her parents’ nurturing, along with her media and medical background, prepared her to tackle the mystery of her junior high school friend’s suspicious 1966 death and its connection to a brutal murder.
+She considers Snake Eyes: Murder in a Southern Town as Hot Springs’ 1960s true crime memoir.